scottwater/blog/_posts/2018-12-13-active-support-presence.md

 One small extension I love is `presence`.

 In short, it returns itself if .present? is true.
-Otherwise it returns nil
+Otherwise, it returns nil

 ```ruby
 1.presence  # => 1